Bjrules/ansible-config-mgt-PRJ14--SBMTN/README-2.md

 **Set up a Jenkins Ansible server**

-**Ensure to use jenkins t3.medium in aws because  t2.micro will become slow after installing Absible and other software on the machine**
+**Ensure to use jenkins t3.medium in aws because  t2.micro will become slow after installing Ansible and other software on the machine**

 [How to install Jenkins on Linux (ubuntu or RHEL or debian)](https://www.jenkins.io/doc/book/installing/linux/)